NaanProphet/tripodvideoninja/_posts/2022-07-19-videographers-guide-to-videographers.markdown

 That is the realization: I didn't review *all* their work.
 We only reviewed what they shared...the highlight videos posted on their Vimeo page.
 These looked good, and we also saw one of our previous friends hire them too.
 However the highlight reels offered very little insight into how they record/sync footage for the ceremonies.

-**So if you have multiple work products you are paying for, ask to review examples of all of them.
-When making highlight videos, you don’t sweat what you don’t record, only choose the best parts, and create something nice for 15 minutes.
-That's entirely a different product from recording a two hour ceremony in multicam.**
+**If there are multiple work products you are paying for, ask to review examples of all of them.
+With highlight videos, videographers don’t sweat what they don’t record, only choose the best parts, and create something nice for 15 minutes.
+That's an entirely different product from recording a two hour ceremony in multicam.**

-If it is a privacy concern (reasonable), ask if you can request permission from one or more of their recent clients.
+If privacy is a concern (reasonable), ask if you can request permission from one or more of their recent clients.

 Mistake #2.